Studies on the Rao-Nakra Sandwich Beam: Well-Posedness, Dynamics, and Controllability: Introduction

 On the other hand, the second main result of this paper concerns the boundary controllability of system \eqref{2bbm}.
 More precisely, it shows that the system can be driven from any given initial state to the equilibrium state.
+This provides a positive answer to Problem $P_3.$

 To define the state space of \eqref{2bbm}, we introduce the following Hilbert spaces

 and

 Then, the phase space is defined as